Trajectory Data Management and Mining: A Survey from Deep Learning to the LLM Era: Deep Learning For Trajectory Data Management

-Early methods are typically based on human-crafted rules, categorizable into batch mode and online mode based on application range.
-Batch processing involves access to complete historical trajectory data and aims to balance compression rates and data loss.
-Notable methods include DP~\cite{trajsimp_dp} and DPTS~\cite{long2013direction}, which compute the importance value for each point to capture compression errors.
-In online mode, only access to the buffer's sensor data is allowed, with methods such as sliding windows~\cite{keogh2001online} and normal opening windowing~\cite{meratnia2004spatiotemporal} algorithms used to extract feature points from dynamically changing windows for online compression.
-Additionally, semantic simplification~\cite{li2021trace} serves as an alternative, utilizing road networks to facilitate trajectory simplification and reduce spatial redundancy.
-However, methods with manual rules lack adaptability.
-To tackle the above limitation, recent studies like RLTS~\cite{trajsimp_zhengwang_rl} and S3~\cite{trajsimp_lightweight}, utilize deep learning to minimize errors between original and simplified trajectories, while constraining the length of the simplified trajectories.
-RLTS uses reinforcement learning to simplify trajectories by treating the problem as a Markov Decision Process (MDP).
-It employs reinforcement learning to learn the policy of the MDP for minimizing errors in discarding points.
-S3 introduces an attention-based sequence to sequence (Seq2Seq) framework with differentiable reconstruction learning for lightweight trajectory simplification under a self-supervised learning paradigm.
-Additionally, it enhances compression efficiency and effectiveness by incorporating a graph neural network encoder to capture context-aware movement patterns and improve geographical semantic representation of trajectories.
-Furthermore, MARL4TS~\cite{trajsimp_errorbound} extends the goal to minimize simplified trajectory length under bounded error conditions.
-It's a multi-agent reinforcement learning approach that divides the process into two MDPs—one for buffer expansion and another for buffer reset—maximizing compression effects with shared rewards between the agents.
-In addition, RL4QDTS~\cite{wang2023collectively} introduces a method termed query accuracy-driven trajectory simplification, employing multi-agent reinforcement learning to collaborate, aiming to address the challenge of large-scale trajectory databases to reduce storage costs and expedite query processing.
+Early methods relied on human-crafted rules, divided into batch mode (accessing complete data to balance compression and loss) and online mode (accessing only a buffer for real-time compression).
+Notable batch methods include DP~\cite{trajsimp_dp} and DPTS~\cite{long2013direction}, which compute point importance, while online techniques use sliding windows~\cite{keogh2001online} and normal opening windowing~\cite{meratnia2004spatiotemporal} algorithms to extract feature points.
+Semantic simplification~\cite{li2021trace} offers an alternative by leveraging road networks to reduce spatial redundancy.
+To overcome the lack of adaptability in rule-based methods, recent studies utilize deep learning, such as RLTS~\cite{trajsimp_zhengwang_rl} and S3~\cite{trajsimp_lightweight}, to minimize the error between original and simplified trajectories under length constraints.
+Furthermore, MARL4TS~\cite{trajsimp_errorbound} minimizes simplified trajectory length under bounded error conditions, and RL4QDTS~\cite{wang2023collectively} introduces query accuracy-driven trajectory simplification using multi-agent reinforcement learning to tackle storage costs and expedite query processing.